shidcoin/shidcoin.github.io/index.md

 Tell your friends, share SHID with them, make shidded memes.
 Work with crypto jesus John Mcafee, mention Elon Musk a bunch on Twitter.

-[Automated Market Makers](https://medium.com/multi-io/automated-market-makers-amm-breakdown-d3338f027230) are what determines the worth of SHIDDED coin.
+[Automated Market Makers](https://medium.com/multi-io/automated-market-makers-amm-breakdown-d3338f027230) are what determines the price of SHIDDED coin.
 Automated market makers are smart contracts that create a liquidity pool of ERC-20 tokens, which are automatically traded by an algorithm rather than an order book.
 This effectively replaces a traditional limit order-book with a system where assets can be automatically swapped against the pool's latest price.